ajaysrinic/aws-bootcamp-cruddur-2023/journal/week2.md

   }
 }
 ```
-- **To create a new group for tracing and analyzing errors and faults in a Flask application.**
+- **To create a new group for tracing and analyzing errors and faults in the Flask application.**
 ```
 FLASK_ADDRESS="https://4567-${GITPOD_WORKSPACE_ID}.${GITPOD_WORKSPACE_CLUSTER_HOST}"
 aws xray create-group \
    --group-name "Cruddur" \
    --filter-expression "service(\"$FLASK_ADDRESS\")"
 ```
-The above code is useful for setting up monitoring for a specific Flask service using AWS X-Ray.
-It creates a group that can be used to visualize and analyze traces for that service, helping developers identify and resolve issues more quickly.
+The code provided enables monitoring of a Flask service using AWS X-Ray by creating a trace analysis group.
+This helps developers quickly identify and address issues related to the service.

-Then run this command to get the above code executed
 ```
 aws xray create-sampling-rule --cli-input-json file://aws/json/xray.json
 ```
-- **Install Daemon Service**
+**Installation of AWS X-RAY Daemon Service**
-Then I had to add X-RAY Daemon Service for that I added this part of code in my `docker-compose.yml` file.
 ```
  xray-daemon:
     image: "amazon/aws-xray-daemon"